Home

 Head of Geosynthetics Sales

 Geosynthetics are relatively new products when it comes to civil engineering and construction.
-However, for as long as we’ve been building, we’ve always been looking at ways to improve and stabilise different soil and land conditions.
+However, for as long as we’ve been building, we’ve always been looking at ways to improve and reinforce different soil conditions.

-From the ancient pyramids to roads in Rome, builders, architects, and specifiers have used a range of materials to stabilise their projects.
-But the introduction of polymers has led to a stronger range of products that will last for longer without fail.
+From the ancient pyramids to roads in Rome, builders, architects, and specifiers have used a range of materials to reinforce their projects.
+But the introduction of plastics has led to a stronger range of products that will last for longer without fail.
 They enable the civil engineering industry to be more innovative while saving time and money.

 What are the advantages and disadvantages of geosynthetics?